datacommonsorg/data/scripts/india_post/pincodes/readme.md

 # India Post - Pincodes

 ## About the Dataset
-[Local Government Directory](https://lgdirectory.gov.in/) is a complete directory of land regions/revenue, rural and urban local governments.
+[All India Pincode Directory](https://data.gov.in/node/6818285) is shared by Ministry of CommunicationsDepartment of Posts on data.go.in.

 ### Overview
-[All India Pincode Directory](https://data.gov.in/node/6818285) is share by Ministry of CommunicationsDepartment of Posts on data.go.in.
-All India Pincode Directory contains the pincode list across India with relevant information like Circle Name, Region Name, Division Name, Office Name, Pincode, Office Type, Delivery, District, State Name.
+All India Pincode Directory contains the Pincode list across India with relevant information like Circle Name, Region Name, Division Name, Office Name, Pincode, Office Type, Delivery, District, State Name.
 Postal Index Number (PIN or PIN Code) is a 6 digit code of Post Office numbering used by India Post.

 - CircleName
 - RegionName